Test in production without watermarks.

 The images extracted with more control

-Sometimes there is a need to capture the products listed on a website to images for some purpose.
+Sometimes there is a need to capture the products listed on a website as images for some purpose.
 Let's say there are hundreds of products listed on a website page.
 Taking screenshots will be a time-consuming and hectic task.
 IronPDF provides the facility to convert a URL to PDF and use the generated PDF document to save each page to an image.

 The following code takes the Amazon website page as a URL and renders it to a pixel-perfect PDF.
 After that, each page of the generated PDF is converted to a separate JPG file.